Gerald Raymond “Jerry” Nunn, 1946–2013

 Jerry’s sister Sandra died in June 2000.
 The family held a memorial dinner on June 10 and each of the surviving siblings had a chance to say a few words in remembrance.
-Allen’s and Art’s speeches were short and heartfelt, each telling brief stories of experiences in their oldest sibling’s life, but Jerry’s time turned quickly into a rambling diatribe about his own poor lot in life and how his siblings and later his own family had held him down.
+Allen’s and Art’s speeches were short and heartfelt, each telling brief stories of experiences in their oldest sibling’s life, but Jerry’s time turned quickly into a rambling screed about his own poor lot in life and how his siblings and later his own family had held him down.

 That was the last time I saw Jerry in person.

 He had landed in a room rental in a house in Kearns, and we think he worked at a few auto-parts shops and maybe some home-improvement or other big-box stores over the years.
 But he would never tell us what he was doing, he would make only vague references to having a job and a place to live, his tone suggesting not only was it none of our business but that his telling us specifics somehow would cause him problems.

 The last time I spoke to my dad was in June 2010 when he broke into the house where I grew up, moved in a bunch of clothing and random belongings including multiple gallons of rum and orange juice, and a Water Pik, and attempted to change the locks and claim the house as his own.
 Mom called me to ask me if I would talk to him, and so from 900 miles away I asked him by phone to leave the house and avoid ongoing problems.
 Amazingly, he did leave.
 Shortly after that he moved into an apartment in a senior-housing building in downtown Salt Lake City.